Keyboard shortcuts

 This variable contains the path in which the app of a build was defined.

-Useful mostly for tasks, as ${relpath} would evaluate to the folder in which the task is defined.
+Useful mostly for tasks, as ${relpath} would evaluate to the directory in which the task is defined.

 Examples: